taijiensing/udacity-capstone-starbucks-challenge/README.md

+# Udacity Data Scientist Nanodegree
 # Starbucks Capstone Challenge
-# Project in Data Scientist Nanodegree of Udacity

 # 1. Motivation
 This is a the capstone project for Udacity's Data Scientist Nanodegree program.
 The challenge data set contains simplified/simulated data that mimics customer behavior on the Starbucks rewards mobile app.